-This article focuses on insurtech in Thailand, which is a sector promoted by the Office of the Board of Investment (BOI)1.
+This article focuses on insurtech in Thailand, which is a sector promoted by the Office of the Board of Investment (BOI)[note]Insurtech companies are recognized as a BOI, see “A Guide to the Board of Investment 2017” the General List of Activities Eligible for Investment Promotion on page 44 part 5.9 Digital companies.[/note].
 Foreign Investors can fully own a company and are exempted from corporate tax for several years as long as they invest capital worth at least 1 million Thai baht.

 What is insurtech?